Experienced, Caring Mesothelioma Attorneys

 Mesothelioma is a rare cancer caused only by exposure to asbestos.
 The malignant form is aggressive and ultimately fatal, but prompt and proper treatment can extend life and ease the pain.

-The lawyers at Wallace and Graham are committed to connecting clients to cutting-edge treatments to slow the cancer's spread and improve the quality of life for the time they have left.
-Meanwhile we pursue maximum damages from the corporations responsible for the devastating impact on victims and their families.
+The lawyers at Wallace and Graham, P.A. are committed to connecting clients to cutting-edge treatments to slow the cancer’s spread and improve the quality of life for the time they have left.
+Meanwhile, we pursue maximum damages from the corporations responsible for the devastating impact on victims and their families.
+While we are located in Charlotte, North Carolina, we offer representation to victims and their families nationwide.*

 What Is Mesothelioma?